Concrete Innovation a discussion

 Concrete Testing

-M20-grade concrete prepared with optimized magnetic water and tested for fresh and hardened properties
+M20 concrete was prepared with magnetic water and tested for fresh and hardened properties.

 Physiochemical Property Changes